Some test text!

 PDFTron’s CosEdit is a stand-alone desktop application for low-level PDF editing.
 This section covers the basic use of CosEdit explaining all the available options.

 CosEdit’s graphical user interface (GUI) has a clean mapping of the PDF file structure.
-For a details on the PDF file structure, please refer to the latest PDF Reference Manual available online from Adobe).
+For a details on the PDF file structure, please refer to the latest PDF Reference Manual.

 To summarize, a PDF file consists of four sections: